-Are you a male or a female?
+Are you a male or a female? (your gender)

-How old are you?
+How old are you? (your age)

-Are you single or married?
+Are you single or married/separated/divorced? (your civil status)

-Do you have children? (if yes, how much)
+Do you have children? (if yes, how many)

 What is your highest level of education?

-What job do you have?
+What job/s do you have?
+Clear idea about the nature of their employment (whether it’s a permanent/casual/ daily basis/ contract basis/ nothing?
+If the answer is nothing?
+Please ask why?

 What is your monthly income?

+Do you have a bank account?
+If not why?

 What is your monthly cost of living?

 How is your relationship with family and friends?
+This is difficult to measure.
+So you can break the question into,

+Do you stay with your children/parents?

+How often do you visit your/children/parents/friends? (if applicable)

 Do you live in your own apartment/house or do you pay rent?

 What do you think about the cost of living and how has it affected you?
+What is the aim of this question?
+I mean, how it supports your research objectives?

 Do you think you are earning enough for yourself and your family (if applicable)?

-Do you receive any social help from the government?
+Do you receive any social help from the government/any other organisations?
+What type of support ? financial/food/material support (whether it’s on a monthly basis/occasional?

 Do you believe that you live in poverty?

+What do you mean by poverty?

 If so, do you think it could be changed?